avaneev/prvhash/README.md

 self-starting sequence is one of the most questionable aspects of this PRNG system.
-On the other hand, the self-starting sequence can be avoided by replacing `lcg` with any non-zero random value the moment `lcg` reaches zero state, or forcibly injecting an entropy message when `lcg` turns zero: according to `PractRand` tests, both these approaches are good solutions to this nuance.
+On the other hand, the self-starting sequence can be avoided by replacing `lcg` with any non-zero random value the moment `lcg` reaches zero state, or forcibly injecting an message entropy when `lcg` turns zero: according to `PractRand` tests, both these approaches are good solutions to this nuance.

-While `lcg`, `Seed`, and `Hash` variables should be initialized with good entropy source, the message can be sparsely random: even an increasing counter with prime-numbered period can be considered as having a suitable sparse entropy.
+While `lcg`, `Seed`, and `Hash` variables should be initialized with good entropy source, the message can be sparsely-random: even an increasing counter with prime period can be considered as having a suitable sparse entropy.

-Since both internal variables (`Seed` and `lcg`) do not directly interact with the output (XORed), the PRNG has a high level of security: it is not enough to know the output of PRNG to predict its future values.
+Since both internal variables (`Seed` and `lcg`) interact with the output only indirectly (XOR operation), the PRNG has a high level of security: it is not enough to know the output of PRNG to predict its future values.

 ## Streamed Hashing ##